jm-organization/hangman/README.md

 # Register some event handlers
 app.dispatch('application_build', application_build)

-# Build our app.
+# Build and start our app.
-# As a parameter of the build method, you need to specify the name of the component that will process the logic of
+# As the first parameter of the application start method, you need to specify the name of the component that will process the logic of
 # your application.
-my_application: MyApplication = app.build('my_application')
-# Now you can call the methods of your application to process it, if necessary.
-my_application.start()
+Next parameters is optional and need to starting up your app.
+app.start('my_application', sys.argv)
 ```

 ### Dependencies